 Social Media by now had gained good ground and had become more engaging to their users who were now allowed to share content.

 The Mobile – Internet marriage had already happened and Internet access through Mobile exceeded Desktop’s first time in 2008.

 Websites were initially designed as separate mobile versions and then graduated to Responsive where the same website self-adjusted to the device it was viewed on.

 Content is the King.
-Product-stories are a part of content and proving to be a major selling strategy.
-Websites are including user data in sale strategies, creating reviews, offering discounts or shopping coupons.
+Product stories are a part of the content and prove to be a major selling strategy.
+Websites are including user data in sale strategies, create reviews, and offer discounts or shopping coupons.

 Website design trends are keeping User Experience as the central focus.
-Content is being created essentially responsive, accessible and simple to use.
-The trends are towards the betterment and perfecting user experience.
+Content is being created essentially responsive, accessible, and simple to use.
+The trends are towards the betterment and perfection of user experience.

-Visions being the strongest human sense, HD hero images are showing up at prominent places in websites.
+Visions being the strongest human sense, HD hero images are showing up at prominent places on websites.
 Minimalist, streamlined designs, together with artistic, calligraphic fonts are becoming increasingly popular.